blurrycontour/zuul-gerrit/doc/source/triggers.rst

 +/-1`` and ``Submit`` to the user.
 Additional categories or values may be added to Gerrit.
 Zuul is very flexible and can take advantage of those.

+Zuul merges the change to the latest master in the remote repository then create a new reference for it under ``refs/zuul/*`` and push it to the remote Gerrit server.
+Thus you will need to grant jenkins user the *Create Reference* right on ``refs/zuul/*``.